FlashKoder/Ekart/README.md

-# Ekart
+# Static-website

-A frontend website
+Created a static website and deployed it on cloud platform